AnubhavKukreti1/Python-Programming-GEU/Readme.md

 The repository currently covers the following Python concepts:

+Data Types

-Data Types — Working with different built-in data types and understanding how they are used in Python.
+Working with different built-in data types and understanding how they are used in Python.

+Conditional Statements

-Conditional Statements — Practicing if, elif, and else statements and solving decision-making problems using conditions.
+Practicing if, elif, and else statements and solving decision-making problems using conditions.

+Functions

-Functions — Creating and using functions, parameters, arguments, return values, and other function-related concepts.
+Creating and using functions, parameters, arguments, return values, and other function-related concepts.

+Loops

-Loops — Practicing for and while loops along with different looping techniques.
+Practicing for and while loops along with different looping techniques.

+This section also includes logical and problem-solving questions based on loops, covering problems such as:

+Finding totals, minimum and maximum values

+Processing transactions and calculating balances

+Detecting suspicious transactions

+Working with student marks and attendance

+Calculating fares based on distance

+Processing inventory and identifying low-stock products

+Calculating usage statistics and identifying heavy users

+Solving real-world problems using for and while loops

+The focus is not only on understanding loop syntax, but also on learning how to use loops to solve practical programming problems.

+Dictionaries

-Dictionaries — Working with key-value pairs, dictionary methods, and solving dictionary-based problems.
+Working with key-value pairs, dictionary methods, and solving dictionary-based problems.

-Object-Oriented Programming (OOP) — Learning the fundamentals of classes, objects, constructors, methods, and other OOP concepts.
+Object-Oriented Programming (OOP)

+Learning the fundamentals of classes, objects, constructors, methods, and other OOP concepts.

-Tricky & Random Questions — Solving interesting, tricky, and unexpected Python problems that help improve logical thinking, understand Python behavior, and strengthen problem-solving skills.
+Tricky & Random Questions

+Solving interesting, tricky, and unexpected Python problems that help improve logical thinking, understand Python behavior, and strengthen problem-solving skills.

 📂 Repository Structure
 Python-Programming-GEU/